fong-lab/fong-lab-old-website/research/index.md

 # <i class="fas fa-microscope"></i>Research

-The central goal of the Fong Lab is to develop plasticity-based interventions for treating neurological disorders.
+The Fong Lab seeks to understand how activity and experience shape neural plasticity, and to develop plasticity-based interventions for treating neurological disorders.
+Toward this goal, we use a variety of approaches including electrophysiology, optogenetics, behavioral assessments, computational modeling, and control systems engineering.
+Current work focuses on the early visual pathway and neurodevelopmental visual impairment.

 {% include section.html %}

 # Current Projects

 {% capture text %}
-Visual deprivation is a classic paradigm for studying how acute disruptions to sensory experience can drive long-term plasticity in the brain.
+Visual deprivation is a classic paradigm for studying how transiet disruptions to sensory experience can drive long-term plasticity in the brain.
 We investigate how the quality of visual experience differentially impacts activity statistics in the visual thalamus and cortex.
-We also develop tools to explicitly test the causal influence of these altered activity statistics on long-term plasticity.
+We also design tools to probe causal relationships between altered activity statistics on long-term plasticity.

 {:.center}
 {% endcapture %}